csardgz/csardgz/README.md

-- 👋 Hi, I’m @csardgz, an Electrical engineer - Data science beginner.
+- 👋 Hi, I’m @csardgz, an Electrical engineer - Python developer.
 - Electrician in the power systems area.